Francis Turner Palgrave: Life

 He was born at Great Yarmouth, the eldest son of Sir Francis Palgrave, the (born Jewish) historian to his wife Elizabeth, daughter of the banker Dawson Turner.
 His brothers were William Gifford Palgrave, Robert Harry Inglis Palgrave and Reginald Palgrave.
 His childhood was spent at Yarmouth and at his father's house in Hampstead.
 At fourteen he was sent as a day-boy to Charterhouse; and in 1843, having in the meanwhile travelled extensively in Italy and other parts of the continent, he won a scholarship at Balliol College, Oxford.
 In 1846 he interrupted his university career to serve as assistant private secretary to Gladstone, but returned, to Oxford the next year, and took a first class in Literae Humaniores.
 From 1847 to 1862 he was fellow of Exeter College, and in 1849 entered the Education Department at Whitehall.

 In 1850 Palgrave accepted the vice-principalship of Kneller Hall Training College at Twickenham.
-The Principal of the College was Frederick Temple, a friend from his Oxford days, who greatly added to the erudite lustre of his liberal companionship.
+The Principal of the College was Frederick Temple, a friend from his Oxford days.
 There he also came into contact with Alfred Tennyson, with whom he laid the foundation of another lifelong friendship.
 When the training college was abandoned, Palgrave returned to Whitehall in 1855, becoming examiner in the Education Department, and eventually assistant secretary.